We want your feedback.

 - Allocate time during class - Higher response rates are achieved when teachers remind students to take the surveys during class.
 Allocate a specific time during lectures or tutorials for students to complete the survey online using computers or mobile devices.
 Presentation slides have been created to assist with promoting the surveys in class.

 - Monitor the response rate - Inform students that staff are monitoring the response rate via the SFU and SFT response rate dashboards and want to receive their feedback.

 - Remind students in vUWS - Put up a reminder message on your unit's vUWS site requesting students complete the surveys.
 Students can access the SFU and SFT via the “Student Feedback on Units and Teaching” vUWS site on their homepage.
 You cannot link directly to the survey in vUWS because each student gets a unique link to their survey for each unit.

 - Prove their responses matter - Discuss the surveys with students.
 Talk about why their responses are important and give examples of how student feedback has been used in the past to inform improvements to the unit or learning experience.

 SFU Course Reports

 The latest results from the SFU by course are available below.
 The reports feature the overall satisfaction students reported for their units within each course.
-The reports also feature the total result for the School and all of Western for comparison.
+The reports also feature the total result for all of Western for comparison.